glencoesoftware/omero-ms-image-region/README.md

 The microservice server endpoint for OMERO.web relies on the following workflow::

-1. Setup of OMERO.web to use database or Redis backed sessions
+1. Setup of OMERO.web to use Redis backed sessions

+1. Configuring the microservice endpoint

 1. Ensure the microservice can communicate with your PostgreSQL instance